simonmysun/ell/README.md

 `ELL_API_STYLE`).
 OpenAI and Gemini are supported out of the box, and you can add your own.

+## Architecture

+See [Architecture](docs/Architecture.md) for how ell is put together: the startup sequence, configuration precedence, the request pipeline and its four hook stages, backends, and record mode.

 ## Risks to consider

 See [Risks Consideration](docs/Risk_Consideration.md).